OpenBB-finance/OpenBB/website/content/terminal/usage/guides/api-keys.md

 Click on, "Get Started", to start the sign-up process.
 After the account has been setup, navigate to [Generate API Key](https://ultimainsights.ai/openbb) and click "Generate Key".
 Copy the API key to the clipboard, and enter this key into the OpenBB Terminal with:

+Click on the "Get started" button for Ultima Pro or "Just Want the API Key" to get an Ultima API key for yout OpenBB account.
+Once you sign-up and confirm you want to start a trial with Ultima, Copy the API key to your clipboard and enter this key into the OpenBB Terminal with:

 ```console
 /keys/ultima REPLACE_WITH_KEY
 ```